CCare

 How do I enroll in CCare?

-- There are two ways to enroll with the CCare program
+There are three easy ways to enroll in the CCare program:

-- Contact SHS CCare office (541-737-9140) and leave a voicemail with your student ID # and request an enrollment form via DocuSign.
+• Contact the Student Health CCare office (541-737-9140) and leave a voicemail with your student ID # and request an enrollment form via DocuSign.

-- Fill out the enrollment form on DocuSign or in-person.
+• Fill out the enrollment form online or in-person.

-- Once approved, you can get scheduled for a consultation appointment and discuss contraceptive options with your provider
+• Once approved, you will get scheduled for a consultation appointment to discuss contraceptive options with your provider.

-- Receive your FREE contraceptives and follow any further instructions from your provider.
+• Receive your FREE contraceptives.
+Follow any further instructions from your provider.

 FAQ